dalsn/MyMusicContest/readme.rst

 application/views/report.php,
 application/models/user_dl.php

-To run, copy the entire repository to a folder in the root directory of a PHP server.
+To run, copy the entire repository to a folder (MyMusicContest) in the root directory of a PHP server.

 ###################